LironL99/portfolio/README.md

 - [View Project](https://github.com/LironL99/portfolio/tree/main/KNN-and-K-Means-Implementation-Python)

 ## About Me
 I am an Electrical and Computer Engineering student at BGU, with a specialization in VLSI design and computer systems.
-My experience spans a wide range of topics, from digital design using HDL to systems programming and machine learning.
+I am passionate about learning enjoy discovering new concepts through self study.

 ### Contact Information
 - LinkedIn: [Liron Leibovich](https://www.linkedin.com/in/liron-leibovich1)